 - Pour boiling water over cashews and let sit 15 minutes.
 Drain cashews.
 You can leave this step out if you are using a high-powered blender like a Vitamix.

 - Place drained cashews in blender with water, salt, white pepper, and paprika.
 Blend 2 minutes at high speed or until perfectly smooth.

 - Remove stems from mushrooms and cut in thick slices.
 Heat butter in a deep saucepan.
 Add mushroom and a pinch of salt.
 Once mushrooms begin to release moisture, add garlic.
 Cook until fragrant and mushrooms are glossy.
 Add half the sherry.
 Cook briefly to allow mushrooms to soak in flavor of sherry.

 - Pour blended cashew cream into saucepan with mushrooms.
 Bring to a boil and cook briefly until cashew cream thickens.
 Keep sauce warm over low heat.

-- Cook farfalle pasta according to package directions.
+- While cashews soak, cook farfalle pasta according to package directions.
 Drain well.